-The overall projected Five Year FCI of 3.5% reduced slightly, with some issues working against reducing the long-term backlog, even though the individual building values have in many cases improved.
+The overall projected Five Year FCI of 5.2% is higher, with some issues working against reducing the long-term backlog, even though the individual building values have in many cases improved.
 These ongoing issues include:

 Continued deterioration of roof, windows, siding, septic and HVAC systems at the Barn Theater and Farmhouse.
 Barn siding and roof were addressed, but the balance of issues remain.
-These buildings have long exceeded their design lifespan and many finishes and exterior envelope items are overdue for replacement, especially on the farmhouse.
+These buildings have long exceeded their design lifespan and many finishes and

-- Older roofs nearing expected end of life (Instruction North, for example) The College does engage a roofing company for annual inspections to stay on top of these issues. - Stone landscape wall failure at the Administration/LRC Building.
-The deterioration is accelerating, driving the need for significant repair work. - Accelerated deterioration of the old greenhouse on the East Building, not currently used for its original intent.
+- Older roofs nearing expected end of life (Instruction North, for example) The College does engage a roofing company for annual inspections to stay on top of these issues. - Accelerated deterioration of the old greenhouse on the East Building, not currently used for its original intent.